CYCLING NEW FOREST

 They may be ridden at any time, but entry should be made well in advance.

-Entry fee for all events: £4
+Entry fee for all events: £5 (except the Taster Trip, which is £3

 (+ £3 temporary membership fee, if you are not a member of AUK or Cycling UK)

-New Forest National Park 100km - 100km (60miles)
+New Forest National Park DAY OUT (via Breamore) 100km - 100km (60miles)

-ENTER New Forest National Park Permanent 100km
+ENTER New Forest DAY OUT (via Breamore) Permanent 100km

-New Forest National Park 200km - 200km (60miles)
+New Forest National Park Excursion 200km - 200km (125miles)

-ENTER New Forest National Park Permanent 200km
+ENTER New Forest EXCURSION Permanent 200km

 New Forest Goes West 300km - 300km (190miles)

-ENTER New Forest Goes West Permanent 300km
+ENTER New Forest GOES WEST Permanent 300km

 Isle of Wight End-to-End - 100km (60miles)